ashenfad/agex-ui/README.md

     pass
 ```

-This approach requires the agent's behavior to be anticipated and constrained by the predefined parameters of the tool schema.
+But this doesn't scale well to complex nested components.
+The ability for an agent
+to compose is lost.

 `agex` takes a different approach by providing the agent with direct, runtime access to Python libraries.
 Instead of defining tools, you register the `nicegui` module itself.
-The agent then writes Python code to call the NiceGUI API directly, giving it access to the full capabilities of the library:
+The agent then writes Python code to call the NiceGUI API directly (while remaining sandboxed):

 ```python
 # (Code an agex agent might generate)